bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo.md

+---
+title: "amo"
+---
-# Amo
+# amo

-Amo (2019) is an album about love.
+amo (2019) is an album about love.
 The album came out before POST HUMAN:
 SURVIVAL HORROR, but has been linked back to the ARG for Nex Gen too.

 ***